-Just ask David Blaylock, CFP®, of LearnVest Planning Services, who doesn’t simply advise his clients on the merits of good money habits—he practices what he preaches.
+Just ask David Blaylock, CFP®, who doesn’t simply advise clients on the merits of good money habits — he practices what he preaches.

 Taking inventory of your recurring subscriptions and services is just one habit that can get you on the road to better fortune.

 So what are these easy changes that can help move you further along the road to prosperity?
-We asked two financial planners for their favorites.
+We asked three financial planners for their favorites.